tjhrulz/Monstercat-Suite/README.md

 - [ ] Look into making networking top process plugin
 - [ ] Look into if average size variable increases or decrease performance based on size (kind of irrelevant now with CPU usage being better I just want to document it right)
 - [ ] Look into adding corsair and other keyboards manufactures color API's into the color system, I do not have a full RGB (Mine only does green) so I will need a guinea pig
+- [ ] Add a widget to switch between different music sources

 ##Possible Future Changes
 - [ ] Use the color from GPMDP as a color option?